The Senator Ted Stevens Legislative Internship Program

 ABOUT THE PROGRAM

-The program is jointly administered by the Legislative Council of the Alaska State Legislature and the five major university campuses in Alaska.
+The program is jointly supported by the Legislative Council of the Alaska State Legislature, the University of Alaska, and the Ted Stevens Foundation.

 The Statewide Program Coordinator is Assistant Professor Glenn Wright at UAS.
-He acts as the academic supervisor for the interns while they are in Juneau and he conducts the internship seminar.
+He acts as the academic supervisor for the interns while they are in Juneau and he conducts the weekly seminar.

-Application requirements and guidelines are provided on the statewide program website.
+Application requirements and guidelines are provided in more detail on the statewide program website.